Home / ThaiBev's Sustainability

 ThaiBev has also expanded the “Clean Drinking Water” project in schools and communities around our production facilities in Thailand.
 Our representatives provide basic training on the maintenance and cleaning of the water filtration system so that school students will always have clean, hygienic drinking water that meets quality standards.
 We have successfully completed 41 WASH projects in 11 provinces: Pathum Thani, Chonburi, Buriram, Prachin Buri, Ratchaburi, Uttaradit, Surat Thani, Nakhon Pathom, Ubon Ratchathani, Ayutthaya and Nakhon Sawan.

-These projects have benefited a total of 13,500 people.
-Our target is to add five additional WASH projects annually.
 Furthermore, ThaiBev has initiated a program to provide water filtration systems to 15 schools in Central Vietnam, specifically in the provinces of Ha Tinh, Quang Binh, and Quang Ngai—regions that are frequently affected by natural disasters.
 The total estimated investment for these systems is approximately USD 13,200.

 Solar Energy Irrigation for Local Farmers